Apurva14A/terraform-beginner-bootcamp-2023/README.md

 #### Terraform Apply

 `terraform apply`
 This will run a plan based on the changeset passed.
 Apply will create the infrastructure based on plan.Apply will prompt us 'yes or no'.

-If we can automatically apply then we have use `--auto-approve` as flag with apply.
+If we can automatically apply then we have use `terraform apply --auto-approve` as flag with apply.

+#### Terraform Destroy

+`terraform destroy`

+This will destroy the resources of a particular environment.

 ### Terraform Lock files